 YOU DON’T HAVE TO DO ALL OF THEIR REQUESTS EITHER.

 In the end, the client will thank you for not giving in to their crazy requests.

 Here’s another demanding client request story and how to deal.
 I suggest not refilling your coffee because you will just spit it out when you see the results.

 Check out this design disaster that happened to a Japanese noodle company when the designer said yes to all of the client’s demands.

 This was the designer’s first draft.

-But apparently, the client pretends to be an expert in design so more demands are made.
+Apparently, the client pretended to be an expert in design so more demands were made.

-Presenting, the final product- this is how your project will turn out if you say yes to the client all the time even if they’re completely cracked.
+This is how your project will turn out if you say yes to the client all the damn time even if they’re completely cracked.

 Make sure your ship is in tip-top shape before the storm hits!
 Do I hear an aye aye captain?
 You’re setting yourself up for a disaster if your company is already in chaos before more craziness comes in.

 If you have all your systems in place, it’ll be easier to regain composure no matter how crazy the demand of your client will be.